You are now in the main content area

 Students in distress

-Professors/instructors and academic administrative staff are often the first to notice a student in distress.
-The student’s behaviour doesn’t signal an immediate threat to themselves or others, but it is worrisome.
+Professors/instructors and university staff are often the first to notice a student in distress.
+The student’s behaviour may not signal an immediate threat to themselves or others, but may still be concerning.

 How to identify a student in distress

-In general, the student is experiencing challenging life circumstances usually involving personal, academic and/or financial issues.
-Specific indicators include:
+In general, the student is experiencing challenging life circumstances usually involving personal, mental health/physical health, academic and/or financial issues.

-• Appearing to be withdrawn, depress or anxious
+• Appearing to be withdrawn, depressed or anxious.

 Making a referral to our office